 We designed our audit procedures with respect to the key audit matters, fraud and going concern, and the matters resulting from that, in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
-The information in support of our opinion, such as our findings and observations related to the individual key audit matter, the audit approach relating to fraud risk and the audit approach related to going concern was addressed in this context, and we do not provide separate opinions or conclusions on these matters.
+The information in support of our opinion, such as our findings and observations related to individual key audit matters, the audit approach fraud risk and the audit approach going concern was addressed in this context, and we do not provide separate opinions or conclusions on these matters.